-The Kansas Department of Wildlife, Parks, and Tourism (KDWPT) operates approximately 4,631 acres of the project lands located in the upper reaches of the reservoir for wildlife management and public hunting.
+The KDWP operates approximately 4,631 acres of the project lands located in the upper reaches of the reservoir for wildlife management and public hunting.

 This acreage is managed to offer a wide variety of food, cover, and breeding and nesting habitat for migratory waterfowl and upland game species.
 Croplands are the major portion of the wildlife lands and are managed in accordance with proper conservation practices.
 Crop rotation is used as an aid in maintaining soil fertility and to provide more varieties for food, cover, and nesting habitat for wildlife.
 Grassland management procedures include delayed mowing for the protection of nesting wildlife and establishing small food plots within the grassland area to provide additional food for wildlife.